kellyjonbrazil/jc/docs/parsers/crontab_u.md

-# jc.parsers.crontab
+# jc.parsers.crontab_u
 jc - JSON CLI output utility crontab file Parser

 Usage:

-    specify --crontab as the first argument if the piped input is coming from a crontab file
+    specify --crontab-u as the first argument if the piped input is coming from a crontab file with User specified

 Compatibility: